HOUSE BILL REPORT

 HOUSE COMMITTEE ON STATE GOVERNMENT, ELECTIONS & INFORMATION TECHNOLOGY

-Majority Report: The substitute bill be substituted therefor and the substitute bill do pass.
-Signed by 9 members: Representatives Hudgins, Chair; Dolan, Vice Chair; Koster, Ranking Minority Member; Volz, Assistant Ranking Minority Member; Appleton, Gregerson, Irwin, Kraft and Pellicciotti.
+Majority Report: The second substitute bill be substituted therefor and the second substitute bill do pass.
+Signed by 9 members: Representatives Hudgins, Chair; Dolan, Vice Chair; McDonald, Ranking Minority Member; Kraft, Assistant Ranking Minority Member; Appleton, Gregerson, Irwin, Johnson and Pellicciotti.

-The Joint Legislative Systems Committee (Systems Committee) was created to oversee the direction of information processing and communications systems of the Legislature by enforcing policies, procedures, and standards.
+The Joint Legislative Systems Committee (Systems Committee) overseas the direction of the information processing and communications of the Legislature and enforces the policies, procedures, and standards established.
 The Systems Committee consists of four members from each of the two largest caucuses of the House of Representatives and Senate.
-An administrative committee manages information processing and communications systems, and is coordinated by the legislative systems coordinator who serves as the head of the Center.

 Fiscal Note: Available.